 Renowned soloists, including George Dyer, Gabriel Preisser, Laurel Armstrong, and Suzanne Hansen, joined the choir in delivering a performance to more than 1,500 people.
 Hundreds of people of other faiths attended and were able to feel the Spirit.

 On May 10 the chorale performed its spring concert, titled “I Am a Child of God,” which testified through music and spoken word of God’s love for all of His children.
 Fifty youth forming a regional Mormon youth chorus, directed by Barb Thibaudeau, assistant director, performed with the chorale.

-If you are interested in auditioning with the Minnesota Mormon Chorale go here.
+If you are interested in auditioning with the Minnesota Saints Chorale and Orchestra please go to Choir Auditions or Orchestra Auditions on the official website.
 Being a member of The Church of Jesus Christ of Latter-day Saints is NOT a requirement.